PopicLab/insilicoSV/docs/input_guidelines.md

 7. *event_type*: Describes the transformation made by the event, either an INS, DEL, INV, TRA, DUP, INVDUP, or INVTRA.
 8. *event_size*: Size of the reference fragment impacted by the event
 9. *zygosity*: {0/1, 1/0} = heterozygous, 1/1 = homozygous. insilicoSV gives each SV a 50% chance of being heterozygous or homozygous, and if the SV is heterozygous it is given a 50% chance of being placed on haplotype A or B.
-10. *parent_sv*: Describes the parent SV the event is a component of (for instance, the INV record from a dupINVdup will have "dupINVdup" as its parent SV).
+10. *parent_sv*: Describes the parent SV the event is a component of, for instance "dupINVdup."
 If a custom SV was provided, the name becomes "source>target"
-11. *nth_sv*: int, index to count each SV.
+11. *sv_id*: int, index to count up each SV (note: not the events).
 All events of a SV belong in the same index.
-12. *order*: int, for insertion-like operations such as TRA, INS, or DUP, the "order" index describes in which order events that target the same position were compiled.
-Events with INV and DEL operations have an order of 0.

 Example BED file output are given below:
 ```